vinstic-myshell/myshell-doc-en/roadmap.md

 <details>

-<summary>Robot support for other IM software</summary>
+<summary>Robot support on other IM software</summary>

-MyShell.ai's creative workshop will support robot deployment to other social platforms, and users can bind their social accounts to extend membership benefits to robots on their social media, with plans to support platforms such as Telegram, Discord, etc.
+MyShell.ai Creative Workshop will support robot deployment to other social platforms, and users can bind their social accounts to extend membership benefits to robots on their social media.
+It is expected to support platforms like Telegram, Discord, etc.

 </details>